-Reducing Water in AWS Data Centers
+Reducing Water in Data Centers

-AWS has always focused on efficiency and continuous innovation in our data centers to improve operational excellence and reduce our impact on the environment.
+Amazon Web Services (AWS) has always focused on efficiency and continuous innovation in our data centers to improve operational excellence and reduce our impact on the environment.

 In addition to our efforts on energy efficiency and our goal to achieve 100% renewable energy for our global infrastructure, AWS has multiple initiatives to improve our water use efficiency and reduce the use of potable (drinking) water for cooling data centers.
 AWS develops our water use strategy by evaluating climate patterns for each AWS Region, local water management and availability, and the opportunity to conserve drinking water sources.
 Taking a holistic approach, we assess both the water and energy usage of each potential cooling solution to select the most efficient method.